 - Who do we share your personal data with?

 - Automated decision-making

-- Storing your information outside the EEA
+- Storing your personal data outside the EEA

 Tommy’s is registered as a charity in England and Wales (registered charity number 1060508), and in Scotland (registered charity number SC039280).
 We are also registered as a company limited by guarantee (company number 3266897).

-- The Baby Fund Trading Limited (registered company in England and Wales number 2557706), to record our activity classed as trading including the selling of sponsorship rights, and
+- The Baby Fund Trading Limited (registered company in England and Wales number 2557706), to record our activity classed as trading, including the selling of sponsorship rights, and

 - LLHM Limited (registered company in England and Wales number 10584979), to manage our event-driven activity, specifically the London Landmarks Half-Marathon.

 3 Laurence Pountney Hill,

 London EC4R 0BB

 Telephone: 0207 398 3461